Waterbirds are very important indicators in the ecosystem particularly wetlands

 Population Trends of Waterbirds in China

-According to Wetlands International there were 871 waterbird species in 32 families and 8 orders in the world.
-In China, 260 waterbird species has been identified that belongs to 21 families.
+According to Wetlands International, there were 871 waterbird species in 32 families and 8 orders in the world.
+In China, 260 waterbird species have been identified that belong to 21 families.
 84 species exhibited a declining trend, 35 species remained stable while 16 species showed increasing trends.
-Threatened species includes Critically Endangered, Endangered, Vulnerable, Near Threatened, Least Concern and Data Deficient.
+Threatened species include Critically Endangered, Endangered, Vulnerable, Near Threatened, Least Concern and Data Deficient.
 Moreover, the migratory and residents waterbirds suffered serious threats and a total of 38 species listed as threatened species.
-Also there were 6 species listed as Critically Endangered, 16 species Vulnerable, 16 species Endangered and 27 species as Near Threatened.
+Also, there were 6 species listed as Critically Endangered, 16 species Vulnerable, 16 species Endangered and 27 species as Near Threatened.

-Threats to waterbirds include both direct and indirect human activities such as illegal hunting, disturbances, pollution and habitat loss.
-However, habitat loss is the most common threat because of large scale reclamation in both coastal and inland wetlands.
-According to the national surveys a decreased of 3.4 million hectares of wetlands wherein coastal losses more than inland wetlands.
-In recent years, continuous development and industrialization affects the natural habitats of waterbirds.
-In which foraging time have been reduced, vigilance behavior increased and recurrently being flushed away.
-As a consequence human disturbances forced the birds to abandon habitats and nest due to breeding failure.
+Threats to waterbirds include both direct and indirect human activities such as illegal hunting, disturbances, pollution, and habitat loss.
+Habitat loss is the most common threat because of large scale reclamation in both coastal and inland wetlands.
+According to the national surveys, there was a decrease of 3.4 million hectares of wetlands.
+In recent years, continuous development and industrialization affect the natural habitats of waterbirds.
+Foraging time has been reduced.
+Human activities forced the birds to abandon habitats and nest due to breeding failure.

-Therefore, waterbirds in China might be in more serious situation than we thought that is why conservation must be implemented.
-Like restoration of degraded wetlands, public awareness, cracking down on illegal hunting and enforcement of Wildlife Protection Law.
-Additionally, restoration of highly threatened species through artificial intervention is needed.
-As well as promoting cooperation between international and regional information on conservation.
+Therefore, waterbirds in China might be in a more serious situation than we thought.
+Thus, conservation must be implemented.
+Conservation efforts could include the restoration of degraded wetlands, increased public awareness, cracking down on illegal hunting, and enforcement of Wildlife Protection Law.
+Additionally, restoration of highly threatened species through artificial intervention may be useful.
+Cooperation between international and regional information on conservation has to be promoted.